ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 ## Theory

-five year plan is misplaced focus subtext is relentless self-improvement and making yourself marketable to employers
+five year plan is misplaced focus subtext is about relentless self-improvement and making yourself marketable to employers beyond what is reasonable he honestly